|Introduction||Getting Started||Pressing and Drying||Identification||Labels||Mounting||More Info./Links|

 Each specimen should consist of a stem with attached leaves and, if at all possible, flowers and/or fruits.
 The roots of herbaceous plants should also be included.
 In the case of very large trees, shrubs, or vines, pieces should be selected to illustrate to the greatest extent possible the overall characteristics of the plant and the range of variation in flowers, leaves, and other structures.
 Each collection, i.e. gathering of a plant specimen, should be assigned a collection number.
 Data for each collection should be entered in a field notebook (see discussion of label data below) and the number should be written on the folded paper containing the specimen.
 Do not trust your memory for this information!
 If ample material is available, a minimum of three specimens should be pressed for each collection, especially if collecting in a region where the flora is poorly known.
 This will help facilitate the identification of the plants through the distribution of specimens to various herbaria and researchers.
 An ethical collector will insure that his/her collecting activities do not pose a significant threat to the survival of endangered species or habitats.
 Ethical herbaria will only accept legally collected specimens.
 See Florida Plant Collecting : Regulations and Permitting for some guidelines on collecting in Florida.

 Care should be taken to make good specimens.
 Pressing material immediately upon collection results in the best specimens.
 Samples that are allowed to wilt prior to pressing will generally produce inferior specimens.
 Plants should be carefully arranged as they are placed in the press to maximize preservation of diagnostic features.
 Leaves, flowers, and fruits should be spread out so that they do not overlap and can be observed from different perspectives.
 The collection number should be clearly written on the outside of the folded paper containing each plant specimen.
 The plant press must be kept tight; this prevents shrinkage and wrinkling of the plant material and yields specimens that are easier to mount securely on herbarium paper.
 The pressed plants must also be thoroughly dried prior to storage and mounting.
-Best results are obtained with the use of an electric drier that holds the presses and provides steady bottom heat between 95°F and 113°F (e.g., see Blanco et al., 2006).
+Best results are obtained with the use of an electric dryer that holds the presses and provides steady bottom heat between 95°F and 113°F (-120°F) (e.g., see Blanco et al., 2006 and the plant dryers and field presses section of the UF Herbarium Plant Specimen Collection and Pressing Bibliography).
 A low ambient humidity and good airflow around and through the presses also insures rapid and thorough drying of plant material.
 As the specimens dry, it may be necessary to further tighten the straps on the press to minimize shrinkage and wrinkling.
 Rapid drying promotes the best retention of plant color, but excessively high temperatures or long drying periods can result in blackened, discolored, and brittle specimens.

 Mounting and storage of specimens require a considerable financial commitment in the form of archival materials, labor, and storage cabinets.
 Herbaria have the prerogative not to accept specimens if the cost of labor/materials for processing is excessive or if the quality of specimens or accompanying data is unsatisfactory.
 Due to differences in mounting methodologies and materials, most herbaria prefer not to accept already mounted specimens.
 Because plant classification is generally based on the morphology of flowers and fruits, in most cases sterile (non-flowering or -fruiting) specimens will not be accepted.